• Skip to primary navigation

 at com.SoftwareTestingO.Java.ExceptionHandling.Run_Time_Error.main(Run_Time_Error.java:11)

-Example 2: Runtime Error caused when we are trying to Assigning/Retrieving Value from an array using an index which is greater than the size of the array
+Example 2: Runtime Error caused when we are trying to Assigning/Retrieving Value from an array using an index that is greater than the size of the array

 package com.SoftwareTestingO.Java.ExceptionHandling;